-King Atlas, Jr. was born between 1840 and 1847 in Arkansas and died died June 10, 1919 on Hood Lane Road in Lake Providence, East Carroll Parish, LA of old age.
+King Atlas, Jr. was born between 1840 and 1847 in Lafayette County, Arkansas and died died June 10, 1919 on Hood Lane Road in Lake Providence, East Carroll Parish, LA of old age.
 He was a farmer, but also a blacksmith or carpenter by trade.
 Some of the tools he used are still on site on Hood Lane Road.
 He was a registered voter, was voted to the Carroll Parish Police Jury and served as a secretary on the Colored Democratic Party for the parish during Reconstruction.
 He was able to read and write.

 Here is a glimpse into his life, as he was profiled, in the local newspaper: